 - Improperly providing for an executor to act without court supervision or bond.

-Because of these and other potential pitfalls that may occur if the Will is not drafted or executed properly, it is wise to hire a probate attorney such as Farren Smith to create a type-written formal Will.
+Because of these and other potential pitfalls that may occur if the Will is not drafted or executed properly, it is wise to hire a probate attorney such as Farren Sheehan to create a type-written formal Will.

 A probate attorney will make sure that the language used effectively distributes the property according to the person’s wishes.
 The probate attorney can counsel the person on other estate planning needs as well, including powers of attorney and trusts.
 The attorney will ensure that the Will is executed properly so that it will hold up legally during the probate process with minimal cost and time.
 She will advise that the original Will be held in safe-keeping for when it is needed.

 It is advisable to see an attorney to help draft a Will so that family members can easy and quickly distribute the estate once a person passes away.
 Having an attorney in Travis County can help facilitate this somewhat complicated process.
-If you have questions, please contact Austin probate attorney Farren Smith for a consultation.
+If you have questions, please contact Austin probate attorney Farren Sheehan for a consultation.